 The new 2016 Yamaha FJR has been released with some good updates to lights and clutch but alas is reported to be even more heavy.
 This is a motorcycle that so very much needed to lose weight.
 Everything now is about Adventure bikes so I presume sales of touring bikes like the FJR is probably low and there is little interest to properly update it which is a shame.
 I’ll probably be riding this for another couple of years at this rate.
 I want the full fairing and adjustable screen and long range going forward – just in something lighter.
 At the moment nobody is making the motorcycle I want for riding Japan.
 A mid size full featured tourer.
 I would buy a R1200RT but seems a huge outlay for minor gain.
-It is a little lighter and further more positions it’s weight lower so steers much better.
-But I greatly prefer a inline four to a boxer twin and service cost of the FJR is next to nothing.
-My local shop says we’ll look at your valve clearance at 50,000km, maybe.
+It is a little lighter and further more positions it’s weight lower so steers little better.
+But I prefer a inline four to a boxer twin and service cost of the FJR is next to nothing.
 It’s like servicing a car, change the oil, blow out the air filter and good to go.
-Very very hard to move away from that sort of reliability when living in a place where I cannot communicate well.
+Very very hard to move away from that sort of reliability.

 Update April 2017

-Well despite being ready to change to a lighter bike I have elected to keep the FJR for another year.
-I now have in mind a couple of replacement candidates but the timing doesn’t suit me to switch at the moment.
-This year I will likely do just two rides (in Japan).
-These will be tours.
-I have ceased doing any day rides here as living in Tokyo means roads are too busy and it takes a day just to get away from the madness to be somewhere I can enjoy riding.
-So while I surely would enjoy to do my two planned tours on a lighter motorcycle I am not sure where or what I will be doing beyond 2017 so to sell and buy with the chance I might then need to turn around and sell again with vehicles makes no financial sense at all.
-The models I am interested in are just new release so if I wait (and stay here) then I can get a low mileage pre owned example next ride season and save many thousands.
-I used to want to buy new but no longer see the value in it when they end up being subjected to scratches and chips and sit under a bit of plastic for 5 months of winter.
+I have the FJR for another year.
 I have put new tyres on, BT-023GT’s again, purchased online cheap from Yahoo store go-go-five here in Japan.
-These are the best for improving/lightening the steering.
+These are the best for improving/lightening the steering so far.
 I got the dealer to renew my safety certificate and he changed the brake fluids and looked at rear drive oil but said it was fine and then blew out the air filter and looked the spark plugs but they were also fine so all up nothing much needed.
 This is such a low maintenance cheap to own motorcycle.
 I changed the oil myself as aftermarket oil and filter are fraction of cost of Yamaha branded items and as it was such an easy task.
 That’s all up to now.

 2017 Autumn update.

-I still have the FJR1300 having decided that it works reasonably well for the riding I am now doing which is touring only no day rides average 5000km per tour.
+The FJR1300 works well for the riding I am now doing which is touring only no day rides, average 5000km per tour.
 The comfort of the wind protection, heated grips, seat and lazy power engine are a good match.
-On small narrow roads that I seek to explore more the FJR is too big, but so would be any model tourer or big ADV style bikes like KTM adventure or BMW GS.
-Those forest lanes are venturing into territory for real dual purpose bikes not anything big and heavy but as usual the sort of bikes that work well in those conditions are not comfortable for the long ride there and back.
-I’m not into unsealed trail riding so long as it is tarred then I would in most cases be able to get the FJR to the lookout or beach at the end of some narrow over grown road as I have already done many times but something like the F650GS I rented in Australia would open up more places to me here.
-When I reach a point that only those areas remain unexplored by me in Japan then I may look at changing but otherwise it is cheapest for me to just keep the FJR.
+On small narrow roads that I seek to explore more the FJR is too big, but so would be any model tourer or big ADV style bikes like BMW GS.
+Those forest lanes are venturing into territory for real dual purpose bikes not anything big and heavy but the sort of bikes that work well in those conditions are not comfortable for the long ride there and back.

 Further more at this point in time there isn’t really a bike that stands out as perfect for me riding Japan.
-I’d like something lighter but here I want protection from the cold so am back looking at sport tour bikes since ADV things offer stuff all wind protection.
-Maybe when BMW replace the now long in the tooth F800GT that may fit the bill but I like all the bells and whistles on my long tours here so it is possible the only bike that really fits is R1200RT which I was originally looking at (now the 1250).
+I’d like something lighter but I want protection from the cold so am back looking at sport tour bikes since ADV things offer stuff all wind protection.
+Maybe when BMW replace the now long in the tooth F800GT that may fit the bill but I like all the bells and whistles on my long tours so it is possible the only bike that really fits is R1250RT.
 That is still one super expensive bike so it would have to wait until I reach a age I can access my retirement fund.
 At least by which time they may have replaced that stupid analogue dash with figures too small for anyone over 40 to read.
-Better still would be Yamaha actually properly update the FJR and shed some of the weight, but I doubt that will happen.
+I’d prefer another FJR if Yamaha properly updated it and shed some of the weight, but I doubt that will happen.

 2019 second update:

-The bike has developed a problem were it will not idle when hot, however when taken to the shop they cannot find anything and the bike does not replicate the symptom in the workshop but on tour after a few hours it returns.
-So I have to hold the throttle open at lights or it will stall all the time, this is annoying to say the least.
+The bike has developed a problem were it will not idle once warmed but dealer cannot find fault and its all controlled by software no manual settings.
+I have to hold the throttle open at lights or it will stall all the time, this is annoying to say the least.

 On the positive I now have Dunlop Roadsmart 2 tyres fitted (could not find model 3) and these are terrific on the FJR.
 A noticeable improvement in steering lightness for the first 1000 km so far.
 Will report how long they last and if this continues and thus is compound related or if this fades soon and was merely initial tyre radius.